Ordoron2/monitoringproj/README.md

-roject Overview: Kubernetes Monitoring Dashboard
+Project Overview: Kubernetes Monitoring Dashboard
 Objective:
 The goal of this project is to create a dashboard in Grafana that helps monitor the health and performance of a Kubernetes cluster.
 The dashboard will use Prometheus to collect real-time data and display key metrics at different levels: Node, Namespace, Pod, and Container.
 This will allow users to track resource usage, detect issues, and optimize their cluster efficiently.